 We established a safety center in 2018.
-Our safety center had 14 employees based at our headquarters as of December 31, 2023.
-Among such 14 employees, three have the license to be safety production manager, three have the license to be food inspector, two are certified auditors for food safety management, one has the license to be food safety professional, two have the relevant license to operate fire safety equipment and one has the experience as a fire safety officer and has the license to work as a fire safety engineer.
+Our safety center had 18 employees based at our headquarters as of December 31, 2024.
+Among such 18 employees, two have the license to be safety production manager, five have the license to be food inspector, one is certified auditor for food safety management, one has the license to be food safety professional, three have the relevant license to operate fire safety equipment and one has the experience as a fire safety officer and has the license to work as a fire safety engineer.
 The safety center comprehensively oversees food safety, fire safety and production safety matters, as well as disciplinary matters, throughout our Group.
-The safety center supervises our restaurant patrol team, which consisted of 17 employees as of December 31, 2023.
-Our safety center directly reports to our co-founder and chairman, Mr. Wang Oinsong (王勤松).
+The safety center supervises our restaurant patrol team, which consisted of 20 employees as of December 31, 2024.
+Our safety center directly reports to our co-founder and chairman, Mr. Wang Qinsong (王勤松).
 In addition, our restaurant patrol team conducts unannounced inspections of each of our restaurants four times a month.
 We also designate an employee in each region as food safety manager, who is responsible for ensuring that the day-to-day operations at the restaurant in the region are in accordance with our food safety requirements.
 Furthermore, to enhance our food safety measures, we have engaged an independent third party with deep knowledge of food safety regulations and 30 years of regulatory experience as our consultant since July 2019.